Ranch Chicken Wings

 - In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry chicken wings, a few at a time, for 8 minutes or until golden brown and crispy and juices run clear, turning occasionally.
 Drain on paper towels.

 - In a large resealable plastic bag, combine the dressing mix, garlic, salt and pepper; add chicken wings, a few at a time, and shake to coat.
-Place chicken in a greased 15-in. x 10-in. x 1-in. baking pan.
+Place chicken in a greased 15x10x1-in. baking pan.
 Sprinkle with remaining salad dressing mixture.
 Bake, uncovered, at 350° for 8-10 minutes or until coating is set.
-Yield: 1 dozen.